asalber/asalber.github.io/statistics/manual/probability.md

 **Example**.
 To estimate the prevalence of flu a sample of 1000 persons has been studied and 150 of them had flu.
 Thus, the prevalence of flu is approximately 150/1000=0.15, that is, a 15%.

-### Incidence proportion
+### Incidence

 *Incidence* measures the probability of occurrence of a medical event in a population within a given period of time.
-Incidence can be measured as a proportion or as a rate.
+Incidence can be measured as a cumulative proportion or as a rate.

-> **Definition - Incidence proportion**.
-The *incidence proportion* of a medical event $D$ is the proportion of people that acquired the event in a period of time, that is, the number of new cases with the event in the period of time divided by the size of the population initially at risk.
+> **Definition - Cumulative incidence**.
+The *cumulative incidence* of a medical event $D$ is the proportion of people that experience the event in a period of time, that is, the number of new cases with the event in the period of time divided by the size of the population at risk.
 >
 $$R(D)=\frac{\mbox{Num of new cases with $D$}}{\mbox{Population at risk size}}$$

 **Example**.
-A population initially contains $1000$ persons without flu and after two years of observation 160 of them got the flu.
+A population initially contains 1000 persons without flu and after two years of observation 160 of them got the flu.
-The incidence proportion of flu is 160 cases per $1000$ persons per two years, i.e. 16% per two years.
+The incidence proportion of flu is 160 cases per 1000 persons per two years, i.e. 16% per two years.

-### Incidence rate
+### Incidence rate or Absolute risk

 > **Definition - Incidence rate**.
-The *incidence rate* or of a medical event $D$ is the number of new cases with the event per population at risk in a given time period.
+The *incidence rate* or *absolute risk* of a medical event $D$ is the number of new cases with the event divided by the size of the population at risk and by the number of units of time in a given period.
 >
 $$R(D)=\frac{\mbox{Num of new cases with $D$}}{\mbox{Population at risk size}\times \mbox{Num of unit time intervals}}$$

 **Example**.
 A population initially contains $1000$ persons without flu and after two years of observation 160 of them got the flu.
-If we consider the year as the unit of time, the incidence rate of flu is 160 cases per $1000$ persons divided by two years, i.e. 80 cases per 1000 persons-year.
+If we consider the year as the unit of time, the incidence rate of flu is 160 cases per $1000$ persons divided by two years, i.e. 80 cases per 1000 persons-year or 8\% persons per year.

 ### Prevalence vs Incidence